All-Star Game rosters feature plenty of youth and even more power

 Still, by the time the Final Vote and the replacements for injured players and ineligible pitchers happen, most of the egregious snubs will be resolved.

-So forgive me for not getting too flustered about, say, the current omission of the Dodges' Alex Wood (9-0, 1.83 ERA), who seems like an obvious choice to replace Clayton Kershaw assuming the latter pitches next Sunday and is thus ineligible to participate on Tuesday.
-The Rangers' Yu Darvish and the Royals' Jason Vargas are also on Kershaw's schedule, lined up to pitch this Tuesday and then again on Sunday, and Their respective teams can afford even less to skip their turns if they want to make the playoffs than Kershaw’s so they'll likely yield to replacements.
-So too for injured Mets outfielder Michael Conforto, Astros ace Dallas Keuchel and perhaps even Trout, who is nearing the start of a rehab assignment.
+So forgive me for not getting too flustered about, say, the current omission of the Dodgers' Alex Wood (9-0, 1.83 ERA), who seems like an obvious choice to replace Clayton Kershaw assuming the latter pitches next Sunday and is thus ineligible to participate on Tuesday.
+The Rangers' Yu Darvish and the Royals' Jason Vargas are also on Kershaw's schedule, lined up to pitch this Tuesday and then again on Sunday.
+Their respective teams can afford even less to skip their turns if they want to make the playoffs than Kershaw’s so they'll likely yield to replacements (last year alone, four NL pitchers bowed out).
+So too for injured Mets outfielder Michael Conforto, Astros ace Dallas Keuchel and Trout.
 Sore hammies, elbows and throats, whether real or imagined, will open up more slots.
 I’ll keep my blood pressure in line until I see the final rosters.